mustjoon/evade-stager-c/README.md

 # Stager in C/C++

 My first implementation of C/C++ stager for a sliver shellcode.
-Downloads a base64-encoded and AES-encrypted shellcode from remote HTTP-server and executes it in memory.
+Downloads a Base64-encoded and AES-encrypted shellcode from remote HTTP-server, opens another process, injects the shellcode to a new process and then executes the shellcode.
 Uses SysWhispers2 under the hood